thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 ### Errors
 #### The node was low on resource: [DiskPressure]
-If you have less than 10% free disk space on the microsd card, the kubevirt-hostpath-provisioner pod may get evicted.
-This will happen on the 32GB CF card if the disk space cannot be reclaimed after deleting usused images.
+If you have less than 10% free disk space on the microSDXC card, the kubevirt-hostpath-provisioner pod may get evicted.
+This will happen on the 32GB microSDXC card if the disk space cannot be reclaimed after deleting usused images.
 You will need to create space by deleting some github sources we had downloaded for installation.
 ```
-rm -rf /root/.cache/go-build # Cleanup
+rm -rf /root/.cache/go-build # Cleanup to get space on microSDXC card
 # You can check the eviction events as follows
 kubectl describe nodes
 kubectl get events --field-selector involvedObject.kind=Node